By Mojisola Adubi

 “CBT will also force students to be more focused and serious in their preparation.”

-“Computer Science is already part of the secondary school curriculum.
-With proper exposure and facilities, students won’t find it strange,” she noted.
+Also, a teacher in a private secondary school, Mrs. Bimbo Olaoye, expressed optimism that students would adapt quickly, saying “Computer Science is already part of the secondary school curriculum.
+With proper exposure and facilities, students won’t find it strange.”

-Jomiloju Ilori, who sat for the WAEC GCE CBT examination during the November/December session last year, recalled her experience with mixed feelings.
+Also, Jomiloju Ilori lamented that “who sat for the WAEC GCE CBT examination during the November/December session last year, recalled her experience.

 “Poor network connectivity was my biggest challenge,” she said.
 “Time management was also difficult because once the system delays, it affects everything.”